immu10/RemoteParser/README.md

 # File Parser

 A secure, peer-to-peer file browsing and transfer application built with C++ and Qt 6.
+A setup installer is available in the dist dir.

 ## Demo